Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Methodologies for choosing the mixing ratio

+\item Perform a grid search over $\alpha \in (0,1)$ to identify the value $\tilde{\alpha}$ that minimizes the estimated $\Ddot{r}_{\beta}(\alpha)$, per the formulas (\ref{ddot_B_Def}) and (\ref{ddot_V_Def}), while using the unlabeled data and substituting $\beta$ with $\breve{\beta}$.
+The estimator obtained through this process is denoted by $\Ddot{\beta}_{\tilde{\alpha}}$. \end{enumerate} In Section~\ref{GLM_Simulations}, we show through simulation that estimating $\dot{\alpha}$ and $\Ddot{\alpha}$ using the outlined method is feasible and leads to a significant enhancement in predictive performance.

-The proof of Theorem~\ref{Interpol1} is provided in~\ref{appA11}, and from it we conclude that $\dot{w}_{\alpha^*_w}$ is a better estimator than both $\hat{w}$ and $\tilde{w}$, and that $\alpha_w^*$ increases with $\sigma^2$.
-To estimate $\alpha_w^*$, we note that the terms $b^w_l, b^w_u, v^w_l, v^w_u$ can be accurately determined using the unlabeled data, leaving $\sigma^2$ and $\tau^2$ to be estimated from the labeled data.
-We suggest a methodology for estimating $\sigma^2$ and $\tau^2$, and in Section~\ref{Simulation-interpolators} we demonstrate that it is practical to use this methodology in order to define the empirically-tuned mixed interpolator, $\dot{w}_{\hat{\alpha}}$, which is uniformly better than the standard minimum-norm interpolator.
-First, we present an unbiased estimator of $\sigma^2$, for the case where $\tau^2$ is known. \begin{prop} The following estimator is an unbiased estimator of $\sigma^2$:
+When examining the linear mixed interpolator $\dot{\beta}^I_{\alpha}$, we aim to establish an estimator $\hat{\alpha}_I$ for the optimal mixing ratio $\dot{\alpha}_I$ as indicated in Equation (\ref{alpha_star_int}).
+We observe that the terms $b^I_l, b^I_u, v^I_l, v^I_u$ can be accurately calculated using the unlabeled data, whereas $\sigma^2$ and $\tau^2$ need to be estimated from the labeled data.
+We suggest a method for estimating $\sigma^2$ and $\tau^2$, and in Section~\ref{Simulation-interpolators}, we illustrate that it is feasible to apply this method to define the empirically-tuned mixed interpolator, $\dot{\beta}^I_{\hat{\alpha}_I}$, which outperforms the standard minimum-norm interpolator in all cases.
+Initially, we present an unbiased estimator for $\sigma^2$, assuming that $\tau^2$ is known. \begin{prop} In the case of a true linear model with $p>n$, under Assumption \ref{A5}, the following provides an unbiased estimator of $\sigma^2$:

 \end{prop}